 We don’t silo backup and disaster recovery.
 At Zerto, it boils down to recovering data as quickly as possible with the least data loss possible.
 From ransomware to outages, we’re ensuring that all of your applications remain available and without data loss.

-On July 29th, we will be announcing the availability of Zerto 9.
-We’ll discuss and demo Zerto’s ability to deliver instant ransomware recovery and how organizations are rethinking their data protection strategy using Zerto.
-Register for this webinar by clicking here.
+On July 29th, we announced the availability of Zerto 9.
+We discussed and did demo Zerto’s ability to deliver instant ransomware recovery and how organizations are rethinking their data protection strategy using Zerto.
+Watch this on-demand webinar by clicking here.

 Here are additional resources discussing Zerto’s unique approach to backup:

 - Gorilla Guide: Continuous Backup and Recovery

 - IDC Whitepaper: The State of Data Protection and Disaster Recovery Readiness 2021